 Foundation Skills

-The Australian Government is committed to supporting adults in Australia to increase their literacy, numeracy, digital literacy (LLND) and employability skills – known collectively as foundation skills.
+The Australian Government is committed to supporting adults in Australia to increase their English language, literacy, numeracy, digital literacy (LLND) and employability skills – known collectively as foundation skills.

-Foundation skills are the competencies that underpin workforce participation, productivity, and social inclusion.
-They include English language, literacy, numeracy and digital (LLND) and employability skills.
+Foundation skills are the competencies that underpin workforce participation, productivity and social inclusion.
 These are core “learning to learn” skills, necessary to provide people access to an education system from which follows opportunities to develop careers and engage in lifelong learning.

 Increasing a person’s literacy and numeracy levels can have a direct and positive impact on their future economic and social wellbeing.